If you have a long term medical condition such as AS it becomes even more important to make sure you eat a good, healthy diet.

-It is important make sure you do not become overweight as this increases the burden on weight-bearing joints and can increase pain.
+It is important you don't become overweight as this increases the burden on weight-bearing joints and can increase pain.

-Research has shown that, during walking, the hips, knees and ankles bear three to five times a person's total body weight.
+When you are walking, the hips, knees and ankles bear three to five times a person's total body weight.
 For every pound a person is overweight, 3 to 5 pounds of extra weight is added to each knee during walking.
-In contrast, a ten pound weight loss causes 30 to 50 pounds of extra stress to be removed from the joints.
+If you lost 10 pounds in weight, 30 to 50 pounds of extra stress would be removed from the joints.

 Healthy balanced diet